marlboroporter/workenv/pandoc/md/nc.md

 16. **PETS**.
 The Tenant is: (check one)

-    \[PETS.PERMITTED.YES.CHECKMARK\] - Permitted to
+    \[PETS.YES\] - Permitted to
     have [\[PETS.PERMITTED.NUMBER\]]{.underline} pet(s) on the Premises,
     ONLY consisting of (list pet types): [\[PETS.PERMITTED.TYPES\]]{.underline}.

     If permitted, the Landlord shall charge a refundable pet deposit of
     \$[\[PETS.DEPOSIT\]]{.underline} to cover potential damage to the Premises caused by the Tenant's pet(s).

-    \[PETS.PERMITTED.YES.CHECKMARK\] - NOT permitted to have pets of any nature on the Premises.
+    \[PETS.NO\] - NOT permitted to have pets of any nature on the Premises.

 17. **SMOKING POLICY**.
 Smoking on the Premises is: (check one)

-    [x] - Prohibited on the Premises and all Common Areas.
+    [SMOKING.POLICY.PROHIBITED.YES] - Prohibited on the Premises and all Common Areas.

 18. **SALE OF PROPERTY**.
 If the Premises is sold during the Lease Term, the Tenant is to be notified of the contact details of the new Owner,